 Department should be clothed with requisite powers so that when there is shortfall, he is able take it up properly, control inflation and help the weaker sections.
-Unless production is increased and unless there is necessary allocation by the Finance Minister and unless there is mechanism proper monitoring for proper capacity utilisation, it cannot be done.
-So, this is the dynamic role which the Civil Supplies Department can play and We have the Minister can play that role. got an experienced Minister and the House will support the Minister in this.
-There will be a kind of surveillance, if he brings about these measures, over those departments which are not seeing to proper capacity utilisation and investment in of goods of mass the production commodities which are consumption, essential for the strengthening of the Public Distribution System, controlled Now, the allocation of cloth. etc. controlled cloth in the public textile mills has been reduced by 5 per cent in this budget.
+Unless production is increased and unless there is necessary allocation by the Finance Minister and unless there is proper monitoring mechanism for proper capacity utilisation, it cannot be done.
+So, this is the dynamic role which the Civil Supplies Department can play and the Minister can play that role.
+We have got an experienced Minister and the House will support the Minister in this.
+There will be a kind of surveillance, if he brings about these measures, over those departments which are not seeing to proper capacity utilisation and investment in the production of goods of mass consumption, commodities which are essential for the strengthening of the Public Distribution System, controlled cloth, etc. Now, the allocation of controlled cloth in the public textile mills has been reduced by 5 per cent in this budget.
 If you reduce allocation, how will you get this controlled cloth?
-If you reduce the allocation for credit that the financial institutions will give to agriculture, then how will the Civil Supplies Department he strengthened?
-We find that the allocation that has to be made for financial institutions for loans to agriculture has been reduced in the budget from 162 crores to 109 croresi a cut of 33 per rent.
+If you reduce the allocation for credit that the financial institutions will give to agriculture, then how will the Civil Supplies Department be strengthened?
+We find that the allocation that has to be made for financial institutions for loans to agriculture has been reduced in the budget from 162crores to 109 crores, a cut of 33 per cent.

 Now, this is an area which the Civil Supplies Minister can take up and see as to how the Public Distribution System will succeed unless you restore these cuts.
 For example, now there is a shortage of so many products, sugar, edible oil and other commodities.
-Now in the Command Area Development Blocks, the cut in the budget of this year is to the extent of 72 per cent from Rs.
+Now in the Command Area Development Blocks, the cut the in the budget of this year is to extent of 72 per cent from Rs.
 44 crores to Rs.
 15 crores.
 These cuts should be restored.
-The Minister will be carrying somebody else's "baby.
-Somebody is reducing the allocation in the area where production should increase s0 that his Ministry wholesale trade in foodgrains etc.
+The Minister will be carrying somebody else's Somebody is reducing the albaby. location in the area where production should increase so that his Ministry